 An active travel map to help access off road routes and to aid navigation through greenspaces

-In 2018 we published a pocket-sized map called the Innertube Map detailing off-street traffic-free cycle paths across Edinburgh.
-Following new and improved active travel routes through Little France Park, as well as upcoming community engagement and behaviour change projects, we have released a new Innertube Map showing active travel routes in and around the Park.
+In 2018 we published the latest edition of the pocket-sized map called the Innertube Map detailing off-street traffic-free cycle paths across Edinburgh.
+There is also a website with more information and updates.
+Following new and improved active travel routes through Little France Park, as well as upcoming community engagement and behaviour change projects, we have released a new innertube-map-little-france showing active travel routes in and around the Park.
 Funded by Edinburgh & Lothian Health Foundation and Smarter Choices , Smarter Places.

 Little France Park is a 45.75-hectare (113-acre) site bordered by the Royal Infirmary of Edinburgh hospital, housing developments and Craigmillar Castle Park.
 The Park boasts great views from its cycleways and pathways including Craigmillar Castle, Edinburgh Castle, Arthurs Seat, the Pentland Hills and the Firth of Forth.
 It also provides an important refuge for wildlife and with the support of Scottish Natural Heritage, we, along with the City of Edinburgh Council, have been able to create meadows, plant more trees and create hedges, all of which will help increase the Park’s biodiversity.